rlugojr/blog_posts_prep/outbreaks/flu_outcome_ML_post.md

     ## case_96  1.3359082    6.664092  2.31858744           Recover
     ## case_99  5.0776686    2.922331 -0.79704644         uncertain

+From 57 cases, 14 were defined as Recover, 10 as Death and 33 as uncertain.

 ``` r
 results_combined <- merge(results[, -c(1:16)], fluH7N9.china.2013[which(fluH7N9.china.2013$case.ID %in% rownames(results)), ],
                           by.x = "row.names", by.y = "case.ID")